S. Tamer Cavusgil, Georgia State University

 Konstantinos Bozos, University of Leeds

-Dr. Konstantinos Bozos, a Research Associate at GSU-CIBER since 2012, Kostas serves as an Assistant Professor of Accounting & Finance and the director of all graduate Accounting & Finance Programs at the Leeds University Business School (LUBS), UK.
+Dr. Konstantinos Bozos, a Research Associate at GSU-CIBER since 2012, Kostas serves as an Associate Professor of Accounting & Finance and the director of all graduate Accounting & Finance Programs at the Leeds University Business School (LUBS), UK.
 He holds a BSc in Banking and Financial Management, an MBA in Financial Engineering and a Ph.D. in Business and Economic Studies.

 Prior to joining the University of Leeds, he worked as a financial analyst and management consultant, specializing in budgeting and financial control, turnaround management and mergers and acquisitions.
 He has also worked as equities trader and investment adviser for multinational asset managers and has done freelance consultancy for services firms in the broader financial sector across Europe (UK, Greece, Cyprus).